touchnetglobalpayments/broker-web-sdk/README.md

 - `BrokerWebSdk(redirectTo)` - constructor that takes the redirectTo link from a recently created PaymentSession.
 - `mount(element, styles)` - inserts a payment form in `element` for collecting additional payer data (if applicable); takes a `styles` object to make the payment form look more like it's part of your page; Returns boolean of whether something was mounted.
-- `submit()` - submits the payment form for processing.
-Returns a Promise with a result object.
+- `submit(options)` - submits the payment form for processing.
+Returns a Promise with a result object. `options` is an object.
+  Currently accepts `timeout` property that should be set to the time in milliseconds your application is willing to wait for a response before considering the submission to have timed-out (default is 10000 ms).
+  If the SDK times-out, but the submission ultimately succeeds, the next submission will fail with a "payer data already collected" error.
+Your app would need to handle that situation appropriately.

 ### Quick Start